When are two HKR isomorphisms equal?: Introduction

 between the shifted normal bundle $\mathbb{N}_{X/S}[-1]$ and the derived self-intersection $X\times^R_SX$.
 When $i$ is the diagonal embedding, the normal bundle $N_{X/S}$ is isomorphic to the tangent bundle $T_X$.

 \paragraph{\bf A positive answer to Arinkin-C\u{a}ld\u{a}raru's question.} When $i$ is the diagonal embedding $\Delta:X\hookrightarrow X\times X$, there are two first order splitting $\pi_1$ and $\pi_2$ obtained from the two projections $p_1$ and $p_2:X\times X\rightarrow X$.
 In this case, Yekutieli~\cite{Y} defined a complete bar resolution to compute the HKR isomorphism for a general scheme $X$.
-It has been shown that the HKR isomorphism obtained in this way is equal to the HKR isomorphism defined by the second projection~\cite{C}.
+It has been shown that the HKR isomorphism obtained by Yekutieli is equal to the HKR isomorphism defined by the second projection~\cite{C}.